Agathe Habyarimana

 Agathe Habyarimana is the sister of Protais Zigiranyirazo.
 She was denied political asylum in France on 4 January 2007 where she fled in January 2004, but remained in France.
-She was arrested on Tuesday, 2 March 2010, following French President Nicolas Sarkozy's visit to Rwanda where he admitted to mistakes made by France over the genocide, further stating that France would seek out those responsible for the genocide who were living in France.
+She was arrested on 2 March 2010, following French President Nicolas Sarkozy's visit to Rwanda where he admitted to mistakes made by France over the genocide, further stating that France would seek out those responsible for the genocide who were living in France.

 In September 2011, a French court denied Rwanda extradition of Habyarimana.
 A civil suit, perhaps thus weakened, remains.

 In August 2021, the Paris Court of Appeal ruled "inadmissible" the request for dismissal of Agathe Habyarimana, suspected of being involved in the genocide committed against the Tutsi in Rwanda in 1994 and targeted by an investigation in France since 2008.

 On September 12, 2024, the French National Anti-Terrorism Prosecutor's Office filed an appeal to obtain the indictment of Agathe Habyarimana in the Rwandan Genocide.
-On May 16, 2025, the Paris judicial court concluded that the prosecution's testimony was "contradictory, inconsistent, and even mendacious".
+On May 16, 2025, the Paris judicial court concluded that the prosecution's testimony was "contradictory, inconsistent, and even mendacious" and ordered the investigation closed.
+However, the decision was challenged by the prosecution, and on 6 May 2026 the Court of Appeals of Paris overturned the lower court's decision and reopened the case against Habyarimana.